graphcore-research/llama.cpp/README.md

 ./benchmark_sparq.sh --profile  # (likewise)
 ```

+Our modifications are made under the same MIT License as llama.cpp, with Graphcore Ltd holding the copyright for our changes.

 _The remainder of this README is from the original repository; note that our modifications will have broken some functionality._

 ---